stat545ubc-2021/mda-mchester/mda_mchester.md

 now follows a distribution more indicative of a normal distribution.
 Therefore, the `perimeter_mean` variable is log-normally distributed.

+### **Conclusions**

+The research questions have been slightly altered to produce conclusive findings for Milestone 2.
+At this juncture, `area_mean` and `symmetry_mean` are producing the most interesting results and a further investigation into the relationship between these variables and `diagnosis` is most compelling to the author.
+To initiate this investigation, the research questions will be refined in a later section of the report.

 ## **Task 2**

 ### **Tidy Data**